ragaeeb/al-iyaal/README.md

 - Browse available videos in the selected folder
 - Videos with existing .srt subtitle files will be automatically detected

-### 2. Load Subtitles
+### 2. Load or Generate Subtitles
-- Subtitles are auto-loaded if found alongside the video file
+- **Automatic Loading**: Subtitles are auto-loaded if found alongside the video file
-- Alternatively, drag and drop a .srt file into the subtitles panel
+- **Manual Upload**: Drag and drop a .srt file into the subtitles panel
+- **Generate Transcript**: Click "Generate Transcript" to create subtitles from the video audio
+  - Uses AI-powered speech recognition (Whisper model via Tafrigh)
+  - Automatically saves as .srt file next to the video
+  - Shows real-time progress during transcription

 ### 3. Analyze Content
 - Click the "Analyze" button in the subtitles panel
-- Choose between "Quick" or "Detailed" analysis
+- Choose between:
+  - **Quick** - Fast analysis using Gemini Flash Lite (recommended for most cases)
+  - **Detailed** - Thorough analysis using Gemini Pro (more accurate but slower)
 - Review flagged content with priority indicators
 - Read the AI-generated storyline summary
+- Filter to show only concerning subtitles

 ### 4. Edit Video
 - Use the scissors button to mark time ranges at the current playback position
 - Manually enter time ranges in format: `MM:SS-MM:SS` or `H:MM:SS-H:MM:SS`
 - Click on flagged subtitles to jump to that timestamp
+- Click on time ranges to seek to their start position
+- Edit ranges inline by clicking on the time values
 - Remove unwanted ranges by clicking the X icon

 ### 5. Process Video
-- Click "Process Video" to extract selected time ranges
+- Click "Process Video" to see quality options
+- Choose your preferred quality:
+  - **Original Quality (Passthrough)**: No re-encoding, fastest, no quality loss - perfect when you just want to cut segments without changing quality
+  - **High Quality**: Best visual quality, larger file size
+  - **Medium Quality**: Balanced quality and file size
+  - **Low Quality**: Good for long videos, smaller file size
+  - **Ultra Low**: Smallest file size, lower quality
+- View estimated output file size before processing
 - Monitor progress with the real-time progress indicator
-- Processed video will be saved in the same directory as the original
+- Processed video will be saved in the same directory as the original with a timestamp suffix

 ### 6. Customize Settings
 - Click the "Settings" button to access configuration